The amazing ingredients in green tea! The secret to cancer prevention and Helicobacter pylori eradication

 When substances that promote cancer growth are added to the damaged cells, they begin to proliferate abnormally, stimulating the damaged cells and turning them into cancer cells.

-The mechanism by which Japanese tea ingredients prevent cancer
+The mechanism by which green tea components prevent cancer

-Ingredients contained in Japanese tea, such as catechins and vitamins A, C, and E, are thought to inhibit the following two processes that lead to the development of cancer.
+It is believed that the catechins and vitamins A, C, and E contained in green tea work to inhibit the following two processes that lead to the development of cancer:

 - Chemical substances or viruses damage genes, causing mutations that can lead to cancer.